 The 20 Day Album challenge continues.
 My pick on Sunday, February 9, is by one of my first crushes, Olivia Newton-John, with her album Olivia’s Greatest Hits Vol. 2

 This was actually an album my Mom bought, but I listened to it all the time.
 Not only did I think that Olivia was beautiful and talented, but I loved every single song on this album.
 It included songs from the Grease and Xanadu soundtracks, the Totally Hot and Physical albums, as well as two original tracks – “Heart Attack” and “Tied Up”.

 This album is not on Spotify, however I did create a playlist with all of the songs from this album.
 Unfortunately, Olivia’s version of “Tied Up” is not on Spotify.
 However, the song was written by the legendary guitarist and songwriter, Lee Ritenour.
 So, I included his version of the song in the playlist.

-If you’d like to get this concert on Amazon, click on the poster below:
+And if you’d like to get this album on Amazon, you can click on the album cover below: